exiang/open_hub_wiki/Master-Data.md

 Master data is lookup table, they are one of the basic building block of OpenHub.

   * [City](Master-Data-City) - List of world cities
-  * [Cluster](Master-Data-Cluster) - List of cluster where the ecosystem like to focus on.
-Unlike industry, cluster can be a grouping of multiple industries.
-You should customize data in it to suit your ecosystem needs.
+  * [Cluster](Master-Data-Cluster) - List of cluster where the ecosystem like to focus on
   * [Country](Master-Data-Country) - List of countries
   * [Impact](Master-Data-Impact) - List of Social Impacts
   * [Industry](Master-Data-Industry) - List of Industries